-How Many Clubs Should I Use?
+1. How Many Clubs Should I Use?

-Most women should be playing with women’s clubs as they typically aren’t as heavy as men’s clubs.
-A full set of clubs can be very expensive so before deciding if golf is for you, have a store associate or knowledgeable golfing friend help you pick out the best putter, driver, fairway wood, 7-iron, and wedge.
-Once you decide you want to play more often, have a professional help fit you for a full matching set of clubs you can call your own.
+Most women should be playing with women’s clubs, which typically aren’t as heavy as men’s clubs.
+A full set of clubs can be very expensive so, before deciding if golf is for you, have a store associate or knowledgeable golfing friend help you pick out the best putter, driver, fairway wood, 7-iron, and wedge, especially if you’re buying them brand-new.

 For starters, there are three parts to each club: the grip, the shaft, and the club head.